EliMor/nlpclass-fall2013/site/assignments/a4hmm.md

 You should be able to run your code like this:

     $ sbt "run-main nlp.a4.Hmm --train ptbtag/train.txt --test ptbtag/dev.txt --tagdict true"
-    Accuracy: 90.28  (81043/89773)
+    Accuracy: 84.02  (75430/89773)
     count  gold  model
+     1238    DT     JJ
-     1226   NNP     IN
+     1232   NNP     IN
+      793    NN     JJ
+      786    CC     IN
       717    DT     IN
+      698    TO     IN
+      632   VBD    VBN
+      443    JJ     IN
       434    CD     IN
-      420    JJ     IN
-      416    NN     IN
-      297    NN     JJ
+      430   NNP     NN

-      280   VBD    VBN
-      266   POS    PRP
-      254   NNS     IN
-      241   VBN    VBD
+(Mine runs in 7 sec.
+Avg time to tag a sentence: 0.0005 sec)

+**It's possible that your numbers won't match this exactly since there could be some randomness in choosing equally-likely tags**

 > **Written Answer (a):** Why are the results so dramatically better when the tag dictionary is used on an unsmoothed HMM?

+With smoothing, things are slightly trickier.
+If a word was unseen during training (ie, it doesn't appear in the tag dictionary), then we still assume it can have any tag (except start/end).
+But if a word *is* in the tag dictionary, we want to restrict it accordingly, even after smoothing.
+This is not hard to represent in the tag dictionary, but our emission distribution maps from tags to words, not words to tags.
+Therefore, the emission distribution for a tag *t* is a smoothed distribution over all words whose tag dictionary entries contain *t*, as well as any words not appearing in the tag dictionary (since they must be allowed with any tag), and *specifically excluding* and words that appear in the tag dictionary but for which $t$ is not in their entry.

+You should be able to run your smoothed code like this:

     $ sbt "run-main nlp.a4.Hmm --train ptbtag/train.txt --test ptbtag/dev.txt --tagdict true --lambda 1.0"
-    Accuracy: 93.35  (83802/89773)
+    Accuracy: 93.34  (83794/89773)
     count  gold  model
-      390   NNP   SBAR
+      386   NNP   SBAR
       384   NNP   NNPS
-      289    NN     JJ
+      290    NN     JJ
-      201   VBD    VBN
+      202   VBD    VBN
-      159    NN    NNP
+      160    NN    NNP
       140    IN     RB
-      127    NN   SBAR
+      126    NN   SBAR
-      123    JJ   SBAR
-      123   VBN    VBD
+      125   VBN    VBD
+      122    JJ   SBAR
-      117    JJ     NN
+      120    JJ     NN

-**It's possible that your numbers won't match this exactly since there could be some randomness in choosing equally-likely tags**
+(Mine runs in 8 sec.
+Avg time to tag a sentence: 0.0005 sec)

 ## Problem 4: Pruned Tag Dictionary (NOT REQUIRED)

 Unfortunately, it is the case that the Penn Treebank corpus contains a large number of tagging mistakes.
-As a For example, the word *the* is actually tagged with several tags other than *DT*, even though it is reasonable for the tagger to always assign *DT* to *the*.
+As an example, the word *the* is actually tagged with several tags other than *DT*, even though it is reasonable for the tagger to always assign *DT* to *the*.
 These mistakes can lead to confusion in the tagger when it is trying to handle ambiguous words.

 To help the tagger, we can implement a simple strategy for cleaning up the tag dictionary: remove low-probability tags.
 So, for a given word, we can remove any tags that occur less than, for example, 10% of the time.
 This will remove tags that were mistakenly used on a word, since those mistakes will likely be seen very few times relative to the number of times the word appears.

 You should add a parameter `--tdcutoff` that is used to determine the minimum percentage that a tag must occur.
 So `--tdcutoff 0.1` will remove any tags that occur less than 10% of the time for a given word.
+(If the `--tdcutoff` parameter is given, but `--tagdict` is not, then assume `--tagdict` is `true`.)

     $ sbt "run-main nlp.a4.Hmm --train ptbtag/train.txt --test ptbtag/dev.txt --tagdict true --tdcutoff 0.1"
-    Accuracy: 91.35  (82011/89773)
+    Accuracy: 91.35  (82009/89773)
     count  gold  model
      1226   NNP     IN
-      456   VBD    VBN
+      455   VBD    VBN
       436    JJ     IN
       434    CD     IN
       420    NN     IN
-      394    NN     JJ
+      393    NN     JJ
       264    VB     NN
       254   NNS     IN
-      215    RB     IN
+      217    RB     IN
       168   NNP     JJ

+(Mine runs in 7 sec.
+Avg time to tag a sentence: 0.0004 sec)

+When smoothing, you will apply the same technique as above.

     $ sbt "run-main nlp.a4.Hmm --train ptbtag/train.txt --test ptbtag/dev.txt --tagdict true --tdcutoff 0.1 --lambda 1.0"
-    Accuracy: 93.41  (83860/89773)
+    Accuracy: 93.40  (83846/89773)
     count  gold  model
-      469   NNP   NNPS
+      470   NNP   NNPS
-      312    NN     JJ
+      313    NN     JJ
-      250   NNP     LS
+      257   NNP     LS
-      210   VBD    VBN
+      212   VBD    VBN
-      157    NN    NNP
+      159    NN    NNP
-      144   VBN    VBD
+      143   VBN    VBD
-      124    IN     RB
+      126    IN     RB
-      117    JJ     NN
+      121    JJ     NN
-      106    RB     IN
+      108    RB     IN
-      103   VBP     VB
+      105   NNP     JJ

+(Mine runs in 7 sec.
+Avg time to tag a sentence: 0.0004 sec)

 **NOTE:** Be sure to make use of your tag dictionary to contrain the smoothing of your emission distributions!
 In other words, for each tag, only add λ to the words that appear in the tag dictionary with that tag.
 To do this, it may be useful to "reverse" your tag dictionary.